Green tea extract benefit review

 Comments: For the time being, if you don’t drink green tea, it may be a good idea to have a cup a day or a few times a week.
 If you already drink it on a daily basis, you could perhaps add another cup a day.
 It’s also possible that drinking a variety of teas may provide more benefit than just drinking additional green tea.
 Who’s to say other herbal teas (and there are so many to choose from) are not as healthy?
 Another option is to take a green tea extract supplement a few times a week.
 Avoid the use of the tea or the supplement after mid afternoon since the caffeine and stimulants may interfere with sleep.
 One factor to consider is that this study was done in Japan.
 Americans have a different diet and lifestyle.
 Will the results be similar in those on a Western diet?

 Green tea extract capsules, when given to humans, increase the production of such as glutathione S-transferase (GST) enzymes which are helpful in detoxification and cancer prevention.
 Dr. H.-H. Sherry Chow, of the University of Arizona, Tucson, gave volunteers four green tea extract capsules, each containing 200 mg of epigallocatechin gallate, every morning prior to eating.
 This provided the equivalent amount of epigallocatechin gallate obtained from drinking 8 to 16 cups of green tea daily.
-Those with the lowest GST levels at the start of the study and who took the green tea extracts were found to have glutathione S-transferase enzymes increased by 80 percent.
+Those with the lowest GST levels at the start of the study and who took the green tea extracts were found to have glutathione S-transferase enzymes increased.
 Those who had good levels of glutathione S-transferase did not have much of a change in their levels.
 Cancer Epidemiology, Biomarkers and Prevention, 2007.

 Anti platelet activity

 Anti-platelet (blood thinning) benefit of green tea catechins is mediated by inhibition of cytoplasmic calcium increase.